 Rev. K (she/her/hers) focuses on curating spiritual well-being practices across a broad range of religious and philosophical ideologies.
-She joined the Wake Forest University community July of 2012 and has truly impacted religious affairs.
-Rev. K specializes in spiritual well-being with current gravitational pull towards cultivating spiritual practices for descendants of enslaved Africans.
-Her scholarly interests mirror her specialty as she completes her doctoral dissertation, Exploring Spiritual Well-being for Descendants of Enslaved Africans at Predominately White Institutions (PWIs) of Higher Education.
-She also populates a YouTube channel that intertwines African and African-American ancestral practices with Christianity.
+Rice-Jalloh joined the Wake Forest University community in July of 2012 and has had an expansive impact on religious, spiritual, and ethical affairs.
+She is the vice president of the Association for Chaplaincy and Spiritual Life in Higher Education (ACSLHE), the nation’s principal leadership organization supporting higher education chaplaincies and religious and spiritual life professionals through education, collaboration, and research.
+Rev. K specializes in spiritual well-being with a current gravitational pull towards cultivating spiritual practices for descendants of enslaved Africans.
+Her doctoral research mirrors her specialty, as she leads the field of chaplaincy in Exploring Spiritual Well-being for Descendants of Enslaved Africans at Predominately White Institutions (PWIs) of Higher Education.

-In an attempt to create work life balance, K. Monet enjoys running, kick-boxing, racing home to hide Amazon purchases from her husband, and foodie activities.
-She recently retired from bear wrestling and has picked up the extreme sport of child rearing.
+To create life balance, K. Monet enjoys running, kick-boxing, racing home to hide Amazon purchases from her husband, and foodie activities.
+She recently retired from bear wrestling and has picked up the extreme sport of child-rearing.

 - Baptist (PNBC)